 After receiving a balanced and broad foundation in computer science, you can focus your studies on the specific areas that interest you most.
 Unlike most engineering programs, we offer both a BS and a BA in computer science to facilitate this customization.
 Many of our students double major and minor in other areas, combining computer science with fields as diverse as entrepreneurship and management, math, economics, robotics, cognitive science, and music.

 Students work in collaborative teams in many of our courses, creating bonds that sometimes later form the basis for start-up ventures.
-Because students will take courses that interest them at different points in their curriculum, these relationships often span class years as well.
+Because students will take courses that interest them at different points in their curriculum, these relationships often span class years as well, providing access to a diverse pool of partners.

 Our undergraduates are active in many interdisciplinary research centers and department labs, where, under faculty mentorship, they work side-by-side with graduate students and contribute to the creation of knowledge.